Autonomous phonon maser in levitated spin-mechanics

-\paragraph{Adiabatic elimination and phonon gain.—} We work in a controlled separation-of-timescales regime, $\gamma_1,\gamma_2\gg g$ and $\gamma_1,\gamma_2\gg \gamma_m$, so that the driven--dissipative spin relaxes to its local stationary state on a timescale much shorter than the mechanical evolution.
+with \(p_\uparrow=\gamma_\uparrow/\gamma_1\), \(p_\downarrow=\gamma_\downarrow/\gamma_1\), and \(\gamma_1=\gamma_\uparrow+\gamma_\downarrow\).
+As summarized schematically in Fig.~\ref{fig:maser_schematic}, microwave dressing converts the longitudinal gradient coupling into a near-resonant transverse exchange channel in the dressed basis, while optical pumping sets a tunable dressed-state inversion that determines the direction of the mechanical backaction derived below.} \paragraph{Adiabatic elimination and phonon gain.—} We work in a controlled separation-of-timescales regime, $\gamma_1,\gamma_2\gg g$ and $\gamma_1,\gamma_2\gg \gamma_m$, so that the driven--dissipative spin relaxes to its local stationary state on a timescale much shorter than the mechanical evolution.
 Adiabatically eliminating the spin to second order in $g$ yields a reduced Markovian master equation for the mechanical state $\rho_m\equiv \Tr_s\rho$ \cite{gardiner2010},

 Here $\Gamma_-(\delta)$ and $\Gamma_+(\delta)$ are the spin-induced \emph{downward} and \emph{upward} phonon transition rates, respectively, while $\delta\omega$ is a Lamb-shift renormalization.
 Evaluating the required stationary spin correlators in the dressed steady state yields the closed-form Lorentzian rates